surabhil/terraform-modules/README.md

     source = "git::git@github.com:API-market/terraform-modules.git//unprotectedresource"

     resource_name =
-            name of the resource to be protected (must be the filename of the Lambda code)
+            name of the resource to be made available (must be the filename of the Lambda code)

     environment_variables (optional) =
             what environment variables (if any) the Lambda function should be instantiated with